n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 language, dependent-vowel signs <!--- that are positioned below the base consonant --> may also be referred to as _swara_ forms.

-The term "matra" is also used to refer to the headline above most Kannada letters.
+The term "matra" is also used to refer to the headline in other Indic scripts, and may be used to describe the distinctive cap stroke above most Kannada letters by comparison.
 To avoid ambiguity, the term **headline** is used in most Unicode and OpenType shaping documents.

 **Halant** and **Virama** are both standard terms for the below-base "vowel-killer"